moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Extensive experience with customer success metrics, KPIs, and reporting, with a focus on driving business outcomes.
 - Willingness to travel frequently within the region and globally as required.

-### Manager, SSM Job Grade
+### Manager, Success Services Manager Job Grade

-The Manager, SSM is a job grade level 8.
+The Manager, Success Services Manager is a job grade level 8.

-### Manager, SSM Performance Indicators
+### Manager, Success Services Manager Performance Indicators

 - [Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings
 - Customer Satisfaction

-### Manager, SSM Career Ladder
+### Manager, Success Services Manager Career Ladder

-The next steps for the Manager, SSM Job Family would be to move to a Snr Manager, SSM job family.
+The next steps for the Manager, Success Services Manager Job Family would be to move to a Snr Manager, Success Services Manager job family.

-## Senior Manager, Success Services Managers (Sr. Manager SSM)
+## Senior Manager, Success Services Managers (Sr. Manager Success Services Manager)

-The Sr. Manager SSM is a strategic executive responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This builds on the expectations of the Manager, SSM role, continuing to provide leadership and guidance to a team of Success Services Managers (SSMs) and Senior Success Services Managers (Sr. SSMs), whilst increasing the focus on Strategic alignment and localized innovations and learnings of the current services.
-The Sr. Manager SSM collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.
+The Sr. Manager Success Services Manager is a strategic executive responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This builds on the expectations of the Manager, Success Services Manager role, continuing to provide leadership and guidance to a team of Success Services Managers (Success Services Managers) and Senior Success Services Managers (Sr. Success Services Managers), whilst increasing the focus on Strategic alignment and localized innovations and learnings of the current services.
+The Sr. Manager Success Services Manager collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.

-The Sr. Manager SSM reports to the Director, Success Services.
+The Sr. Manager Success Services Manager reports to the Director, Success Services.

-### Sr. Manager SSM Responsibilities:
+### Sr. Manager Success Services Manager Responsibilities:

 - Vision and Strategy: Develop and execute a comprehensive strategy for Success Services, aligned with global objectives and responsive to market dynamics.
-- Team Leadership: Provide leadership, guidance, and mentorship to a team of SSMs and Sr. SSMs, fostering a culture of innovation, collaboration, and customer-centricity.
+- Team Leadership: Provide leadership, guidance, and mentorship to a team of Success Services Managers and Sr. Success Services Managers, fostering a culture of innovation, collaboration, and customer-centricity.
 - Portfolio Management: Oversee the service offering portfolio, making strategic decisions on investments, resource allocation, and product lifecycle management.
 - Cross-functional Collaboration: Foster strong partnerships with leaders in sales, customer success, support, and product development to drive seamless execution and optimization of service offerings.
 - Executive Engagement: Engage with C-level customers and stakeholders to understand their strategic objectives, gather feedback, and ensure the highest level of customer satisfaction and loyalty.